-How can horticultural therapy nourish your soul?
+How can horticultural therapy nourish you?

 Horticultural therapy is a gentle, accessible modality that invites people to care for, and engage with nature.
 It is based on the activity of gardening, but with an added therapeutic focus which can range from teaching social interaction skills, to helping people regain movement.
 It can help to stimulate the mind, while providing relaxing benefits that come with being in a green space.

 Gardening is known to provide multiple health benefits, such as reducing stress and improving quality of life.
 Tasks such as growing seedlings, propagating plants and even mowing the lawn are used in a non-invasive, supportive manner to help people to learn new skills, plan for the future, and learn to care and take responsibility for living organisms.
 For this reason, it is increasingly used in a variety of hospital settings, aged care and disability providers, schools and prisons.
 Many practitioners also have a background in other fields such as occupational therapy, counselling or social services.

 According to the American Horticultural Therapy Association, horticultural therapy has been used in some form since the 19th century after Dr Benjamin Rush, the ‘Father of American Psychiatry’, documented the “positive effect working in the garden had on individuals with mental illness.”
 Its use in the 1940s and 1950s in the rehabilitation of war veterans helped it gain even more popularity.

 In Australia, the Therapeutic Horticulture Australia is a national body that requires its full members to have qualifications in horticulture or allied health and social services at a Certificate 3 level, or a minimum of 400 hours of validated experience in horticultural therapy.
 It provides its members with continuing training, and access to information and a professional network.

 Benefits of horticultural therapy